 It is important to understand that while people may initially use fentanyl for a variety of distinct reasons, there is no distinction between the fentanyl addiction experienced by a medical patient and a recreational drug user.
 When a person feels that their fentanyl use is out of control, it is essential that they seek help.

-Design for Recovery, a structured sober living home in West Los Angeles, provides young men with the tools and support system they need to live a life without fentanyl addiction.
+Design for Recovery, a structured sober living Los Angeles, CA provides young men with the tools and support system they need to live a life without fentanyl addiction.
 Residents at Design for Recovery live together and support one another while pursuing long term sobriety.

 Together, they work to develop the tools and support systems they need to avoid relapse.
 It is Design for Recovery’s philosophy, however, that long term sobriety involves more than just physical abstinence.
 People turn to fentanyl abuse for a variety of reasons.
 Getting sober involves examining the underlying causes that led people to drug abuse in the first place, healing damaged relationships, and learning new lifeskills.